leonfancy/oggus/README.md

 # Oggus

 Oggus is a Java library for reading and writing Ogg Opus stream.
-Opus packet structure is supported, but encoding/decoding Opus frame is not supported.
+Opus packet structure is supported.

 ## Introduction